The Myth of The Best Macronutrient Ratio

 - There is a broad scope for personal preference between fat and carbohydrate intake to make up the remainder of the calorie balance for most people, outside of specific situations.
 But for most serious trainees, once fat intake (tolerance/preference) has been established, carbohydrate increases and decreases will be used as the prime energy balance manipulator.

-An overconsumption costs unnecessary $$ and steals away our ability to have a higher carb intake.
-An underconsumption when dieting can cost us muscle mass.
+Additionally, overconsumption costs unnecessary $$ and steals away our ability to have a higher carb intake.

 There is a similar issue with the other macronutrients also when you fix them as a ratio of the overall calorie intake rather than to lean body mass.